KQM-git/TCL/characters/cryo/kaeya.md

 {% tab title="C2" %}
 ### **Never-Ending Performance**

 Every time **Glacial Waltz** defeats an opponent during its duration, its duration is increased by 2.5s, up to a maximum of 15s.

+* The condition can be triggered by anyone in the party.
+Opponents do not need to be defeated by **Glacial Waltz** specifically to for **Never-Ending Performance** to trigger.

 {% endtab %}